rahulrathore2110/rahulrathore2110/README.md

 ✔️I'm a fast learner looking for interesting career opportunities in Web as a full-stack developer.

-✔️ Currently looking for opportunities as a MERN Stack developer to help me learn and grow as a web developer.
+✔️ Currently looking for opportunities as a Backend developer to help me learn and grow as a web developer.
 <hr/>
 <h2>languge and tools</h2>
 <h5>HTML, CSS, javascript, Java, SpringBoot, Spring, Hibernate, JDBC, AWS, VSCode, STS, Github, Cnava, Linux(CLI), Wordpress,css animation</h5>